-Welcome to fifth in the series of our SQL Server 2022 feature specific posts.
-Last week we were looking at the new link feature from SQL Server to Azure SQL Managed Instance and this week Contained Availability Groups.
+Welcome to the fifth in the series of our SQL Server 2022 feature-specific posts.
+Last week we looked at the new link feature from SQL Server to Azure SQL Managed Instance, and this week Contained Availability Groups.

 When will we have SQL Server 2022?